Weaponised115/Weaponised115/README.md

 🚀 About Me
 🎓 Computer Science Student at Aston University
-🌟 Passionate about SQL, Database Management, PHP, and Automation
+🌟 Passionate about Java, Database Management, PHP, and Automation
 🎸 Guitar player and music enthusiast
 📖 Currently Learning at Aston University
 💻 Advanced programming concepts in Java, Python, and PHP